AnaHill/AnaHill.github.io/academic.md

 Summarizing 15+ years in academia?
 Not the easiest task... but let's try! 😆
 - **tl;dr**: My 👨‍🔬 research focused on **control engineering**, **microfluidics**, **mathematical modeling** using both *Simulink & MATLAB* and *FEM* (*COMSOL*), and **data analysis** with *MATLAB*.

-...Without forgetting _some_ 😎 hours of laboratory work 👨🏻‍🔬🔬.
+...without forgetting _some_ hours of laboratory work! 😎👨🏻‍🔬🔬.

 <div align="left">
   More information on